aidandempsey/OpenShield/README.md

 # OpenShield

-OpenShield is a full stack web application for managing cyberattacks
+OpenShield is a full stack web application for managing cyberattacks.
+This project is part of my masters degree in Electronic & Computer Engineering from the University of Galway

 ## License